 Beneficiary questions

-Operationally, CJR is invisible to beneficiaries.
-They retain all Medicare FFS benefits and freedom of choice, can choose any post-acute provider, see any Medicare provider, and have no enrollment or cost changes.
+Operationally, CJR was invisible to beneficiaries.
+They retained all Medicare FFS benefits and freedom of choice, could choose any post-acute provider, see any Medicare provider, and had no enrollment or cost changes.

 12. Can beneficiaries opt out of CJR?
 No, but CJR has no operational effect on beneficiary choice.
 Hospital decisions about pathways may indirectly affect care, but beneficiaries retain full Medicare rights.